matross-gh/platform-engineering-copilot/PROMPT-GUIDE.md

 - **Persistent Storage**: All workflows and assessments stored in SQLite database for audit trails
 - **Intelligent Caching**: 5-minute cache for policy evaluations to optimize performance

+### Conversation Context & Memory

+**What's Persisted**:
+- ✅ **Message History**: All chat messages stored in SQLite database (Chat.App)
+- ✅ **Approval Workflows**: All policy exception requests and approvals persisted
+- ✅ **Onboarding Requests**: All service onboarding data stored for audit trail

+**What's Ephemeral** (In-Memory Only):
+- ⚠️ **AI Context Understanding**: The AI's semantic understanding of your conversation (extracted parameters, workflow state, inferred intent) is stored in-memory only
+- ⚠️ **Session State**: Lost on application restart or browser refresh
+- ⚠️ **Multi-Turn Dialogue Context**: Works within a session but not across sessions

+**Best Practice**: Complete related tasks in a single conversation session.
+If you need to pause and resume, provide full context in your next message rather than relying on the system to remember from a previous session.

 ### Primary Interfaces

 1. **REST API** (`http://localhost:7001`): Direct HTTP API for programmatic access